5 Queer Tracks For The Weekend

 Turns out tweeting non stop about Harry Styles will get you places in life.
 Who knew?!

-I’m Emily Linka, and I’m happy to announce I’m the new music columnist for Liverpool Queer Collective.
-I’ll be bringing you a regular columns on all things queer and musical, both locally and in the wider north-west music scene.
+I’m Emily Linka, and I’m happy to announce I’m a new music columnist for Liverpool Queer Collective.
+I’ll be bringing you columns on all things queer and musical, both locally and in the wider north-west music scene.

 2018 has been more like TwentyGayTeen in the music world - with artists like Christine and the Queens and Troye Sivan making waves in the mainstream, it’s an exciting time to be immersing yourself in new music.
 Liverpool’s music scene continues to grow and thrive and if you can convince yourself to risk that final train home from Manchester, gigs for queer icons like Janelle Monae and Hayley Kiyoko are just a stones throw away.